-As seen in Figure 11, CSE content is poorly represented in Georgia's National Curriculum.
+As seen in the Figure 11, CSE content is poorly represented in Georgia's National Curriculum.
 The major topics in the National Curriculum from the listed CSE content fall in the areas of human rights, non-discrimination, non-violence, tolerance, respect, communication skills and conflict resolution, and include certain topics related to reproductive health.
 The content related to human rights is the strongest part of the curriculum, while the content related to sexuality and sexual behaviour is the weakest.
-According to the respondents representing the MES, the reason for this is that certain topics to be included in educational programmes are stigmatized in the country, so it is hard to even start discussions.
+According to the respondents representing MES, the reason for this is that certain topics to be included in educational programmes are stigmatized in the country, so it is hard to even start discussions.
 On the other hand, respondents believe that work with stakeholders, including parents, will help with understanding the importance of CSE topics and gradually introducing them into the educational system.

-The results also show the differences in the presence of key concepts in the curriculum for different age groups, as seen in Figure 3, Figure 7 and Figure 9.
+The results also show the differences in the presence of key concepts in the curriculum for different age groups, as seen above in Figure 3, Figure 7 and Figure 9.
 While almost all key concepts are represented or represented somewhat in all age groups, the key concept "sexuality and sexual behaviour" is absent from every age group's curriculum.
 The key CSE concepts are strongest for the 5-8 and 12-15 age groups, which can be explained by (a) the new civic education subject Me and Society in grades 3-4, focusing on human rights, some gender-related aspects, violence, relationships, healthy habits and safety; and (b) the revised biology and citizenship curricula in grades 7-9, focusing on reproductive health topics.

 In addition to the results of curriculum screening, sexuality education is not an examinable subject, since even those topics on reproductive health that are part of the National Curriculum are not included in teacher training and examination programmes.
-As for student examinations, high school graduation exams were abolished in 2019, but CSE topics may be included in university entrance exams on such subjects as biology and civics.26
+As for student examinations, high school graduation exams were abolished in 2019, but CSE topics may be included in university entrance exams on such subjects as biology and civics.20 expertise for those interventions that are developed by other organizations to be implemented in schools.

-The MES has no policy on extracurricular activities.
-In this regard, the Ministry conducts two types of interventions: (a) in partnership with various organizations, the MES develops and implements projects on specific topics in selected schools (e.g. on healthy food, child rights, etc.); and (b) it provides expertise for those interventions that are developed by other organizations to be implemented in schools.
+MES has no policy on extracurricular activities.
+In this regard, the Ministry conducts two types of interventions: (a) MES, in partnership with various organizations, develops and implements projects on specific topics in selected schools (e.g. on healthy food, child rights, etc.); and (b) it provides

-26. Until 2022, there were mainly three university entrance exams: Georgian Language and Literature, Foreign Language, and Math or History.
-Some specialities required additional entrance exams in specific subjects - for example, biology (medicine).
+20 Until 2022, there were mainly three university entrance exams: Georgian Language and Literature, Foreign Language, and Math or History.
+Some specialties required additional entrance exams in specific subjects - for example, biology (medicine).

-Teaching and learning approaches and environment
+Teaching and learning approaches